Data-driven Thermal Anomaly Detection for Batteries using Unsupervised Shape Clustering: The Anomaly Detection Method

 \subsection{The K-shape Clustering Algorithm}

-Proposed by\cite{Paparrizos2015}, the K-shape clustering algorithm is intended to be used for time-series analysis.
-It adopts a cross-correlation sequence (\(CC_\omega\left(\mathbf{x},\mathbf{y}\right)\)) to determine signal similarity.
-The shape-based distance function is given as:
+Proposed by \cite{Paparrizos2015}, the K-shape clustering algorithm is intended to be used for time-series analysis.
+It adopts a cross-correlation sequence \(CC_\omega\left(\mathbf{x},\mathbf{y}\right)\) to determine signal similarity.
+The shape-based distance function is given by

 where \(\vec{x},\vec{y}\) are the normalized time-series measurements, and \(R_0\) is the Rayleigh Quotient.
 The overall K-shape algorithm has two steps per iteration, repeated until convergence or max iteration is reached.
-In the first step (assignment), measurements are assigned to each cluster based on their similarity to the centroid.
-In the second step (update), the clusters’ centroids are updated.
-The overall time complexity $\mathcal{O}\left(max\left\{(ncm)log(m),nm^2,cm^3\right\}\right)$ scales linearly with the number of measurements($n$) and the number of clusters ($c$) but increase noticeably with the number of time-steps ($m$).
-K-shape has been applied to time-series analysis and forecast\cite{Bega2019DeepCog:Learning,Gianniou2018Clustering-basedData,Calikus2019AHeating}, including battery cell voltage monitoring\cite{Haider2020}.
+In the first step ("assignment"), measurements are assigned to each cluster based on their similarity to the centroid.
+In the second step ("update"), the clusters’ centroids are updated.
+The overall time complexity $\mathcal{O}\left(max\left\{(ncm)log(m),nm^2,cm^3\right\}\right)$ scales linearly with the number of measurements $n$ and the number of clusters $c$ .
+This is a key feature that makes the proposed method applicable to large fleet battery systems or energy storage systems.
+The overall time complexity increases noticeably with the number of time-steps $m$.
+K-shape has been applied to time-series analysis and forecast \cite{Bega2019DeepCog:Learning,Gianniou2018Clustering-basedData,Calikus2019AHeating}, including battery cell voltage monitoring \cite{Haider2020}.